Saint Mary's Classes - Children

 - The student needs to meet the definition of a dependent student according to federal methodology guidelines.
 The federal methodology guidelines which use seven factors to determine if a daughter is a dependent are very specific and should be reviewed carefully.
-The following link provides basic information regarding the federal methodology guidelines http://www.finaid.org/calculators/dependency.phtml.
+For basic information regarding the federal methodology guidelines, visit http://www.finaid.org/calculators/dependency.phtml.

 The student must apply and be admitted to Saint Mary’s College.
 The employee must complete and submit an Application for Educational Benefits form as follows:

 |Faculty, or Staff||Application for Educational Benefits||Office of Human Resources, 100 Grace Hall||Upon initial application prior to first period of enrollment.
 Re-application necessary only after attendance breaks.
 Each summer session.|